MrAntonym/catan-tamandua/DECISIONTREE.md

 The English text version of the decision tree for the bot.

 # Reused Constants
+Below are constants which are used throughout the document and their values
 >x = 1/36

 # Start of the game